Top 8 Places To Visit In Dubrovnik, Croatia

 Ancient City Walls:

-A former hub for all the locals who went for grocery shopping, Gundulić’s Square is now a famous tourist attraction and a place to buy authentic Dubrovnik products.
+A former hub for all the locals who went for grocery shopping, Gundulić’s Square is now a famous tourist attraction in Dubrovnik and a place to buy authentic Dubrovnik products.
 You can choose from a range of products like handcrafted souvenirs, sweet-bitter arancini, lavender bags for closets, dried figs and almonds, or anything else that comes to your mind.
 A picture-worthy moment in this place is the flight of pigeons during noon when they are being fed; keep your cameras ready as this happens only once a day.

 Dubrovnik Cable Car:

 This historical city is one of the world’s best-preserved trading ports with its beguiling architecture and scenic beauty, specifically that of the jagged limestone mountains.
 This quaint area is enclosed by a strong stone wall and has several churches, monasteries and palaces, and is also a part of the UNESCO World Heritage Site list.
+The old town is one of the major attraction among tourists in Dubrovnik.

 A distinguished monument depicting Renaissance art and architecture, Rector's Palace is a Gothic palace with certain Baroque additions.
 The present structure is a mixture of styles blended, additions made and reconstruction carried out by a number of architects throughout its coarse history.
 The building houses a famous scientific library of Baltazar Bogisic that has more than 30,000 books and collection of almost 1,000 letters by prominent people.